Parts of a Car

-Window regulator – When no window motor is present, the regulator allows use of a mechanical handle to manual raise and lower the window.
+Window regulator – When no window motor is present, the regulator allows the use of a mechanical handle to manually raise and lower the window.

-Windshield seal – Similar in construction and function to the rear window seal, this seals the area between the body of the vehicle and the windshield, forming and air and water tight bond.
+Windshield seal – Similar in construction and function to the rear window seal, this seals the area between the body of the vehicle and the windshield, forming an air and watertight bond.

 Wiper arm – This part is attached at one end to the wiper motor and uses spring pressure to hold a rubber wiper blade onto the window.